AdobeDocs/journey-optimizer.en/help/using/reports/campaign-global-report-cja-decisioning.md

 ![](assets/cja-engagement-funnel-selection.png)

-The **[!UICONTROL Engagement Funnel by Selection Strategy]** table evaluates how different selection strategies impact user engagement throughout the funnel.
+The **[!UICONTROL Engagement Funnel by Selection Strategy]** table helps you monitor and analyze how effectively different selection strategies are engaging users with personalized experiences.

-* **[!UICONTROL Count of Offers]**: total number of personalized experiences made available to users.

-* **[!UICONTROL Sends]**: total number of personalized experiences delivered to users.

 * **[!UICONTROL Displays]**: total number of times personalized experiences were shown or presented to users across various touchpoints.

 * **[!UICONTROL Clicks]**: total number of times users clicked on personalized experiences that were displayed to them.

-## Decision items performance by customer responses {#decision-items-performance}
+## Decision items performance {#decision-items-performance}

 ![](assets/cja-decisioning-item-performance.png)

-The **[!UICONTROL Decision Items Performance by Customer Responses]** table evaluates how well each item performs in engaging users and driving desired actions, such as purchases, clicks, or other responses.
+The **[!UICONTROL Decision Items Performance]** table evaluates how well each item performs in engaging users and driving desired actions, such as purchases, clicks, or other responses.

-* **[!UICONTROL Sends]**: total number of personalized experiences delivered to users.

 * **[!UICONTROL Displays]**: total number of times personalized experiences were shown or presented to users across various touchpoints.